AndersonCastilloL/capstone-project/content/posts/capstone-project-documentation.md

 ### a.
 Download the Data

-The following script was used to download the data of [Open Data BCN](https://opendata-ajuntament.barcelona.cat) by year and month:
+The following script was used to download the data from [Open Data BCN](https://opendata-ajuntament.barcelona.cat) by year and month:

 ```bash
 import os